Booking a Wedding Singer – Definitive Guide (2026)

 We recommend booking 12 to 18 months in advance, especially if your wedding is in peak season (May to September) or on a Saturday.

-How Much Does a Wedding Singer Cost?
+How Much Does a Wedding Singer Cost in the UK?

 Here’s a breakdown of common pricing based on dozens of real quotes: